mdancho84/mdancho84.github.io/_posts/2018-04-18-keras-lstm-sunspots-time-series-prediction.md

 #### 3.2 Evaluating The ACF

 The next thing we can do is determine whether or not an LSTM model may be a good approach.
 The LSTM will leverage autocorrelation to generate sequence predictions.
-Our goal is to produce a 10-year forecast using __batch forecasting__ (a technique for creating a single forecast batch accros the forecast region, which is in contrast to a single-prediction that is iteratively performed one or several steps into the future).
+Our goal is to produce a 10-year forecast using __batch forecasting__ (a technique for creating a single forecast batch across the forecast region, which is in contrast to a single-prediction that is iteratively performed one or several steps into the future).
 The batch prediction will only work if the autocorrelation used is beyond ten years.
 Let's inspect.

 First, we need to review the Autocorrelation Function (ACF), which is the correlation between the time series of interest in lagged versions of itself.
 The `acf()` function from the `stats` library returns the ACF values for each lag as a plot.
 However, we'd like to get the ACF values as data so we can investigate the underlying data.
 To do so, we'll create a custom function, `tidy_acf()`, to return the ACF values in a tidy tibble.